- Are you interested in being a foster carer and want to know more about what it involves?

 It is a requirement for any person over the age of 16 years, working in a regulated activity to hold or be eligible for current Working with Vulnerable People (WWVP) Registration.
 Without WWVP registration you are not able to be a foster carer.

-Experience with Children and young people
+Experience with children and young people

-If you have a family of your own, we prefer to place children who are slightly younger than your youngest family member.
+If you have a family of your own, we prefer to place children with you who are slightly younger than your youngest family member.
 Because we know that babies need lots of bonding and attachment in the first year, we will not place children in a household where there is already an infant or where a child is expected.
 This is a time when we encourage you to prepare for the approaching birth and focus on bonding and attaching with your newborn.

 Can I be a carer if I rent my home?

 To be a great foster carer, you don’t need to own your home.
 You do however need to have safe and stable accommodation and the space for a child or young person.

 Do children and young people need their own room?

 It is essential that a bedroom is available, although this can be shared if children are of the same age and the same gender.
 Children need their own space to store their belongings or to display personal items, photos or toys.
 Some children and young people need their own space and will need a separate bedroom.